xuranw/MuSiC/README.md

-Multi-sample Single Cell deconvolution (MuSiC)
+Multi-subject Single Cell deconvolution (MuSiC)
 =============================================

 `MuSiC` is a deconvolution method that utilizes cross-subject scRNA-seq to estimate cell type proportions in bulk RNA-seq data.